John McIntyre (politician): Political career

 In 1859 McIntyre was elected to the Sandhurst Municipal Council.
 This start in politics did not eventuate as he travelled to Europe with his family.
 He returned in 1862 and rejoined the council, becoming chairman in 1863 and then, when Sandhurst became Bendigo, its first mayor, resigning in 1868.

 McIntyre tried several times to enter the Parliament of Victoria, unsuccessfully contesting Mandurang in 1866 and Sandhurst in 1871 and 1874.
 In 1877 he stood again and won the seat of Sandhurst.
-As a noted free trader, he actively opposed protection which contributed to loss of his seat in June 1880, but early in 1881 he won Maldon in the by-election following James Service's resignation from the seat.
+As a noted free trader, he actively opposed Protectionism which contributed to loss of his seat in June 1880, but early in 1881 he won Maldon in the by-election following James Service's resignation from the seat.

 During 1893–94 McIntyre served as President of the Board of Lands and Works and Commissioner of Crown Lands and Survey in the government of Sir James Brown Patterson.

 He also served as a member of the royal commissions on tariffs in 1881 and gold-mining in 1889 and was a member of the railway standing committee in 1890.

 Following the death of Patterson, he was elected Leader of the Opposition at a meeting on 7 November 1895, a position he held until resigning on 31 August 1898 when the position passed to Duncan Gillies.

 He represented the Victorian Parliament at the opening of Federal Parliament on 9 May 1901 and was presented with a Gold Commonwealth medal.
 In September 1902, however, he lost his seat.

-McIntyre made one campaign for election as a Victorian Free Trade Party Senate candidate to the Parliament of Australia in December 1903, but he was not successful, missing out on a seat by less than 600 votes.
+McIntyre made one campaign for election as a Victorian Free Trade Party Senate candidate to the Parliament of Australia in December 1903, but he was not successful, missing out on a seat under by 600 votes.

 Community service

-In Bendigo McIntyre took a special interest in the local hospital, serving as honorary secretary and later as a trustee.
+In Bendigo, McIntyre took a special interest in the local hospital, serving as honorary secretary and later as a trustee.
 He also served as a territorial magistrate and a children's guardian for the Bendigo district.

 McIntyre involved himself in many aspects of the expatriate Scot.
 He held the position of President of the Royal Caledonian Society of Melbourne from 1896–98.
 He was a founder and honorary colonel of the Victorian Scottish Regiment.

 McIntyre's health broke down after his exhausting but ultimately unsuccessful Senate campaign.
 However, in this period, he still found time for involvement in "things Scottish", playing the role of Bailie Nicol Jarvie in the Royal Caledonian Society's October 1903 production of "Rob Roy".
 He died on 18 January 1904 and was buried at the Back Creek cemetery in Bendigo.

-John McIntyre was appointed a Knight Companion of the Order of the Bath (KB) in 1895.
+John McIntyre was Knighted in 1895.